ankorstore/yokai/docs/getting-started/worker-application.md

 You can create your repository [using the GitHub template](https://github.com/new?template_name=yokai-worker-template&template_owner=ankorstore).

-It will automatically rename your project resources and push them, this operation can take a few minutes.
+It will automatically rename your project resources, this operation can take a few minutes.

 Once ready, after cloning and going into your repository, simply run: